iamrahulmahato/master-web-development/projects/Sticky-Note/README.md

    ```

 2.Open the Project in VS Code:
-    #Launch Visual Studio Code.
+    --Launch Visual Studio Code.
-    #Click on File > Open Folder... and select the cloned project directory.
+    --Click on File > Open Folder... and select the cloned project directory.
 3.Open index.html:

-#In the Explorer pane, find and open the index.html file.
+--In the Explorer pane, find and open the index.html file.
 4.Live Server Extension (Optional but recommended):

-#Install the Live Server extension from the VS Code Marketplace.
+--Install the Live Server extension from the VS Code Marketplace.
-#After installation, right-click on the index.html file and select Open with Live Server to launch the application in your default browser.
+--After installation, right-click on the index.html file and select Open with Live Server to launch the application in your default browser.

 ## Usage